gixtrem/JavaStudyPlanner/README.md

 Java CLI-Based Student Study Planner

 **Project Description**:
 A simple command-line interface application developed in Java to help students manage and organize their study sessions effectively.
-The software enables users to input, view, and manage their study schedules and offers the ability to export these schedules in CSV format for easy access and sharing.
+The software enables users to input, view, and manage their study schedules and export them in CSV format for easy access and sharing.

 **Project Goals**:
 1. Provide an intuitive and easy-to-use CLI-based interface.